rhazzed/fapping/README.md

 >
 >
 > A Python version of the "ason" tool is pyson.py - It's a work in progress.
+> For right now it takes one argument, the IP address of your PiAware.
-> For right now it doesn't have arguments.
-I will update these instructons
+> I will update these instructons soon to cover the sorting, etc. available
-> as soon as I add the arguments.
+> once the tool launches.
 >
 >
 > Enjoy!